TanguyBarthelemy/JD-Tutorials/Sheets/Sheet_1_Tools_installation_EN.md

 system("java -version")
 ```

-# Optionnal installations
+# Optional installations

-Some supplementary installations are optionnal (that is they are no
+Some supplementary installations are optional (that is they are no
 mandatory but bring external features):

 - [Miktek](https://miktex.org/howto/install-miktex) to produce PDF